 - All candidates for elected positions MUST be members of Baltibrew in good standing.

-- Each officer shall designate an alternate for their position who will fulfill their duties in the event that the officer is unable to perform their duties.
-This alternate will not be elected, but rather, chosen by the elected officer granted that they have permission from the proposed individual to do so.
-Alternates must have the skills required to fulfill the position.
+- Any officer may, at any time, designate an alternate for their position or delegate any of their duties (temporarily or permanently) in the event that the officer is unable to fulfill their duties.
+Alternates will not be elected, but rather chosen by the elected officer (with their permission).
+Alternates must possess the skills required to fulfill the duties to which they are assigned.

 - Failure by the officer to perform or delegate his/her duties for three consecutive months shall result in a vote to determine their removal from the elected position.
 Officers who are removed from their position by vote shall be replaced by the alternate as acting officer for the remainder of the term.
 In the event that an appointed alternate is no longer able to fulfill the duties of the position or is removed from office, the position shall be made eligible for re-election by popular vote for the remainder of the term.